-I have a vast amount of experience in both the voluntary and statutory sectors from an operational to strategic level in health, social care and housing.
-In all, I have 35 years’ experience, including: children and young people, adults with a learning disability, young offenders and substance misusers.
+Ian has a vast amount of experience in both the voluntary and statutory sectors from an operational to strategic level in health, social care and housing.
+In all, he has 35 years’ experience working with children and young people, adults with a learning disability, young offenders and substance misusers.
 This work has been conducted in a variety of settings, residential and community-based settings, as a front-line worker, senior management and extensive strategic experience at board level.

-I am looking forward to continuing my support to enable children & adults with additional needs to keep experiencing a variety of activities, holidays with their friends & weekly social activities.
+Jules looks forward to continuing to support as a Trustee to enable children & adults with additional needs to keep experiencing a wide variety of activities, such as holidays with their friends & weekly social activities.

 I organise activities (which include bowling every Friday and a monthly Sunday Club) for adults with a learning disability and also manage volunteers.

 For my main job, I work as a Community Engagement Facilitator for a housing association which involves involving residents in decision making and connecting with community stakeholders.

 In my free time, I volunteer as an Event Organiser for a Meetup group called Bath 20s and 30s and have hosted murder myster evenings, paddleboarding, scavenger hunts and hikes.